-This page gathers a consolidated reference list of the principal commands Jesus gives in the four Gospels, arranged under the two “greatest commandments” He Himself named.
+This page gathers a consolidated reference list of the principal commands Jesus gives in the four Gospels, arranged under the two “greatest commandments” that He identified.
 Each command is phrased in Christ’s own imperative language and keyed to its first clear occurrence; parallel passages are noted in parentheses.

 The list is curated for clarity and intellectual honesty: